Jade010/Jade010.github.io/README.md

 # Jade Aidoghie Portfolio
 Welcome to my personal portfolio hosted with Github Pages!
-I love development and analytics so I decided to build a website of my own that shows my projects, skills, and contact information.
-Currently up and running.
+I enjoy designing interactive and websites and applictions so this is a project I've been working on over time.
+My website is currently up and with a few developments to the projects section on the way!
+To access the website all you need to do is click the link in the about section.